AmrMKayid/Cognitev/README.md

 ### What I dislike:

 - Prices:
-	- I think the prices are somewhat high
+	- I think the prices are somewhat high if you want to focus on small startups too.

 - Demo:
 	- providing a demo to enable people to discover the platform before making contact